It's common for people with Parkinson’s to get depression but not everyone with the condition will experience it.

-Sometimes, a carer, or someone close to a person with Parkinson's, may recognise the symptoms of depression more clearly than the person themselves.
-If this is the case, they should talk about their concerns to the person with Parkinson's' GP, specialist or Parkinson's nurse.
+Sometimes a carer, or someone close to a person with Parkinson's, may recognise the symptoms of depression more clearly than the person themselves.
+If this is the case, they should talk about their concerns with the person's GP, specialist or Parkinson's nurse.

 It is also quite normal for a carer to feel many of the same feelings as the person with Parkinson's.

-These feelings may include difficulty accepting the diagnosis, fear about the future, anxiety, depression, and fatigue.
-They might also experience confusion about the changes to their role and the relationship with the person they care for.
+These feelings may include difficulty accepting the diagnosis, fear about the future, anxiety, depression and fatigue.
+They might also experience confusion about the changes to their role and their relationship with the person they care for.

-Because of this carers should also try to look after their physical and mental health as much as they can, which can help them maintain their caring role.
+Because of this, carers should try to look after their physical and mental health as much as they can.
+This will help them maintain their caring role.

-This can be difficult, but it is important to remember that by taking care of their own health they will be better able to care for the person with Parkinson's and not burn out.
+This can be difficult, but it's important to remember that by taking care of their own health, they will be better able to care for the person with Parkinson's.